Hi everyone and thank you for reading my post,

 These scammers tried to reach out to me a couple of times more.
 But I ignored all their next messages.

-I hope you liked this story, please feel free to leave comments or ask me any questions.
+Please feel free to leave comments or ask me any questions.

 Best regards and be careful,